CarnaViire/blogpost-7.0/blogpost.md

 await listener.DisposeAsync();
 ```

-More details about how this class was designed can be found in the [`QuicListener` API Proposal](https://github.com/dotnet/runtime/issues/67560) issue.
+More details about how this class was designed can be found in the `QuicListener` API Proposal ([dotnet/runtime#67560](https://github.com/dotnet/runtime/issues/67560)).

 ### QuicConnection